barrycarey/RedditRepostSleuth/wiki/support-sleuth-bot.md

 Most of this runs on a Dell enterprise grade server in my house.
 What the server can't handle is currently being picked up by my gaming PC.

 I'd like to add new features like OC theft detection and video repost checking (and get my gaming PC back).
-To make this possible I had to buy another service to pick up the slack.
+To make this possible I had to buy another server to pick up the slack.

 The new server was a cost of $765 out of pocket.
 IMO it's money well spent since it will enable the bot to have a much greater capacity.